Software Bill of Materials: from security best practice to regulatory preparation

 For software vendors:

-Principle 1.2 of the Software Security Code of Practice outlines baseline security expectations, which includes maintaining an accurate inventory of software components – effectively, a Software Bill of Materials.
+Principle 1.2 of the Software Security Code of Practice outlines baseline security expectations, which includes maintaining an accurate inventory of software components – effectively, a Software Bill Of Materials.

 For critical services and public sector suppliers: